 Bernice, I am more honest about what liberals think and say than they are.

-You you get the you get some people other progressive talk shows who make more a lot of things and have a lot a lot of Bernice.
+You get some people on other progressive talk shows who make a lot of things and have a lot of sound.

-You were talking to the most listened to radio talk show host in America, and you were trying to get me to do things that would literally destroy my program.
+Bernice, you are talking to the most listened-to radio talk show host in America, and you were trying to get me to do things that would literally destroy my program.

 You only want to hear your side of things.

-I am past eighty years old, and I still uh care what's going on in this world for my children, my grandchildren, and my great grandchildren.
+I am past 80 years old, and I still care what's going on in this world for my children, my grandchildren, and my great-grandchildren.

 I'm happy about that.